 Several keys have a strong association with a particular composer.
 C minor was Beethoven’s ‘stormy’ key, and Scriabin had a fascination for the magical sound of F sharp.
 But no key bears the stamp of one composer as vividly as G minor, which Mozart reserved for his most tragic utterances.

-Perfect examples of the inconsolable desolation he finds in this key are in the Magic Flute (Pamina’s great aria of loss ‘Ah, ich fühl’s’), the late G minor String Quintet, and Symphony No. 40.
+Perfect examples of the inconsolable desolation he finds in this key are in his great opera The Magic Flute (Pamina’s great aria of loss ‘Ah, ich fühl’s’), the late G minor String Quintet, and Symphony No. 40.

 Other composers find a similar depth in G minor, including Verdi, much of whose astonishing Requiem is in that key.
 Bach’s Solo Violin Sonata No. 1 and Bruch’s Violin Concerto No. 1 create an association between mournful G minor and the sound of the violin’s bottom string.
 Like all these associations between key and instrumental sound, this one spreads beyond its source, colouring the way we feel about the key as a whole.